BlakvGhost/PHPValidator/README.md

     echo "Validation error: " . $e->getMessage();
 }
 ```
-In this example, we created a CustomRule that checks if a given value is greater than a specified parameter.
+In this example, we created a CustomRule that checks if the password is equal to confirm_password.
 You can customize the passes method to implement your specific validation logic.

 ## Contributing